PegliOne/Portfolio/README.md

 ## Technologies Used

-- HTML (including semantic elements and BEM clas naming conventions)
+- HTML (including semantic elements and BEM class naming conventions)
 - CSS (including using flexbox, CSS grid and media queries to achieve a responsive layout)
 - SCSS (including the use of variables, mixins and modules)
 - Git Version Control (including the use of branches to add new features)